tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 python -m pdb pdb_exercie_1.py
 ```

-In the above ``pdb`` is three letter acronym for Python Debugger.
-You should be
+In the above ``pdb`` is the three letter acronym for the Python Debugger.
+You
-greeted by the prompt below.
+should be greeted by the prompt below.

 ```
 > pdb_exercise_1.py(1)<module>()